iamvery/testing-workshop/doc/WORKSHOP.md

      # ./spec/acceptance/links_spec.rb:21:in `block (3 levels) in <top (required)>'
 ```

 You're first failing test!
 To figure out where to go from here, take a moment to think about what the test is telling you.
 It expected to find "Twitter", the first link's page title, on the page.
 Of course, you are only displaying the URL for each link.

-Have a look at the link view partial:
+Open the link view partial:

 ```erb
 <!-- app/views/links/_link.html.erb -->